 Foreign currency risk.
 The majority of our revenue, cost of sales, accounts receivable, inventory and accounts payable are denominated in U.S. dollars.
-The majority of our operating expense relating to salaries and benefits and accounts payable related to these expenses are denominated in foreign currencies, primarily the NT dollar.
+The majority of our operating expense relating to salaries and benefits and accounts payable related to these expenses are denominated in foreign currencies, primarily the NT dollar and Chinese Yuan.
 Fluctuations in currency exchange rates could harm our business in the future.
 We do not utilize foreign exchange derivatives contracts to protect against changes in foreign exchange rates.

-Also refer to "Risk Factors - Our business, financial condition and results of operations could be adversely impacted by the political and economic conditions of the countries in which we conduct business and operate."
+Also refer to "Risk Factors - Our business, financial condition and results of operations could be adversely affected by the political and economic conditions of the countries in which we conduct business and other factors related to our international operations."

 Investment Risk.
-We have minority stake equity investments in Cashido, Vastview, Kinara and BIWIN, companies related to the semiconductor and other technology industries.
+We invest in equity instruments of privately held companies.
+We have minority stake equity investments in Cashido, Vastview and Deep Vision, private companies related to the semiconductor and other technology industries.
 These investments are accounted for under the cost method because our ownership is less than 20% and we do not have the ability to exercise significant influence over the operations of these companies.
-As of December 31, 2022, the aggregate carrying value of investments on our balance sheet was US\$9.3 million.
-BIWIN was listed to the Science and Technology Innovation Board of Shanghai Stock Exchange in December 2022 and we had unrealized holding gain US\$896 thousand in 2022.
+As of December 31, 2020, the aggregate carrying value of investments on our balance sheet was US\$5.0 million.
 We monitor these investments for impairment and make appropriate reductions in carrying value when an impairment is deemed to be other than temporary.
-There were no impairments losses for the years ended on December 31, 2020, 2021 and 2022.
+There were no impairments losses for the years ended on December 31, 2018, 2019 and 2020.